Scylp/learn_git/README.md

 change-2

-create a new branch test
+create a new branch is quick & simple